novix-sa/Pyplan/docs/Pyplan Library.md

 ## Main concept
+Pyplanlib is based on two main objects: pp.index is the way to define a dimension in Pyplan

+    pp.index(["Item 1","Item 2","Item 3"])

+pp.Index
+pp.Cube
-Pyplanlib is based on two main objects: pp.Index pp.Cube pp.cube and pp.index are mirrors of Xarray Dataarray and Coords but managed in a more structured manner so that data scientist can easily create models using the extensive set of tool developed for Python.
+pp.cube and pp.index are mirrors of Xarray Dataarray and Coords but managed in a more structured manner so that data scientist can easily create models using the extensive set of tool developed for Python.